 Earlier conferences were held at Columbia University (1989), the University of Virginia (1991), and Rutgers University (1993, 1995).

-There have been seven Institutes for the Study of Form, Meaning, and Human Behavior in Language.
-The Seventh Institute was held August 19-21,2014, at the New York City College of Technology (CUNY).
-Click here for more information.
+There have been nine Institutes for the Study of Form, Meaning, and Human Behavior in Language.
+The Ninth Institute was held January 9-12, 2017 at Columbia University.
+Click below for more information.

 The Fifth Institute was held January 18-21, 2010 at The City College of New York, organized jointly by Alan Huffman and Joseph Davis.
 Wallis Reid, Betsy Rodriguez-Bachiller, and Nancy Stern served as faculty.
 Participants worked in-depth with authentic texts on several grammatical systems of English.